weXsol/Mongrel/README.md

 - eXist-db 3.0+ / Java8

 ## Notes
-The version 0.6.1 supports [XQuery 3.1](http://www.w3.org/TR/xquery-31/)  JSON structures, and is therefore not compatible with version 0.3.5 and older.
+The version 0.6.1 supports [XQuery 3.1](http://www.w3.org/TR/xquery-31/)  JSON structures and is therefore not XQuery compatible with code written for version 0.3.5 and older.

 > the implementation is Work in Progress : there are some specification issues to be solved.